alex-hhh/ActivityLog2/etc/scripts/README.md

   does not support high amounts of traffic, the installer was placed on Google Drive and this script will download it from there.

+* `setup-catalog.sh` -- this script will setup the directory at
+  $PROJECT_ROOT/pkgs to be a Racket package catalog which is consulted by `raco pkg install` when looking for packages -- it is used to install specific versions of the packages that ActivityLog2 depends on.

 * `install.iss` -- this is the Inno Setup file used to build the ActivityLog2 installer on Windows.
 The setup file will build an installer with version 0 if run in the Inno Setup GUI, you'll need to pass the version as a command